JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

----
-long-term centraliztion implications

 even if we can momentarily agree that the "best" Sorobvan DEX(es) will attract a large amount of liqudiity, which dominates the network, this leaves the power over democratic trading in the hands of a select few organizations

 presently, the instutitons which run these technologies are centralied, legal, for-profit corporations

 this presents the very clear path for "traction" in terms of user funds locked to lead to VC interest

-and VCS ARE FUCKING CENTRALIZED AND WILL DO WHAT THEY FUCKING DID TO 0X HOLY SHIT this is a goddamn untennable posititon

-this shoud get framed in the very relevant context of S XYZ (thesis) in link NUM from S ABC in origingal work (which we should declare in the intro as "ABC/D")